 Swimming in all beaches in Hoi An is safe.
 Visiting the nearest one from the hotel, travelers will see many local swimmers who feel no problems with the water and waves.
 The southern part of the coastline – Cua Dai, has been eroded recently but now, swimming is not prohibited anymore and it quickly becomes a daily spot to cool off for people.
 In the most famous beach – An Bang, rescuers who are borned nearby, are in charge of keeping eyes on and saving visitors in busy times.
 Fresh water is available for a fee near parkings, but if eating in a restaurant, should use the restroom there.

 There are several exciting water sports available in An Bang, the crowded beach to allow visitors to entertain.
 Jet skiing, parasailing, banana boats are most possible to see on the sea.
 However, due to safety reasons and no license, the local government requested to stop them up to date.
-The managers still said yes for surfing and stand up paddleboarding.
+The managers still said yes for surfing and stand up paddle boarding.
 If you like to do so, visitors have some places to hire a board and start having fun on the waves.
-Classes for both adults and childrens are on offer now in this expat favoured beach.
+Classes for both adults and children are on offer now in this expat favoured beach.
 See further details in our guide to An Bang Beach.